sijingzhangzsj0604/docs/docs/cloud/overview/how-apisix-connects-to-api7-cloud.md

 show_feedback: true
 ---

-In the [Overview](./api7-cloud.md) section, we know the data plane solution of API7 Cloud is [Apache APISIX](https://apisix.apache.org/), API7 Cloud uses [the official Apache APISIX distributions](https://apisix.apache.org/downloads/) as the base, with an extra Lua module to communicate with API7 Cloud.
+In the [Overview](./api7-cloud.md) section, we know the gateway solution of API7 Cloud is [Apache APISIX](https://apisix.apache.org/), API7 Cloud uses [the official Apache APISIX distributions](https://apisix.apache.org/downloads/) as the base, with an extra Lua module to communicate with API7 Cloud.